EngrSaad2/Android-TV-Live-Stream/README.md

 Application Installation<br>
 Building the project in Android Studio creates an .apk file, located in app\build\outputs\apk\debug.<br>

-The file can be used to install the application on a TV, using the Android Debug Bridge.<br>
+The file can be used to install the application on a TV, using the Android Debug Bridge..<br>

 The Developer Mode and Allow USB debugging modes have to be turned on the TV<br>